iamdevonbutler/brahma/Readme.md

 Env vs config
 - explain how to do this and the differences.

+List what functionality is modular and what is mandatory.
+- e.g. database is modular but message queue is baked in.

 ## Potential functionality
 I encourage suggestions.
 What do u want to see brahma do?
 How should it do it?
 Does anyone care about: